-It states that monitoring can be in the form of:
+Monitoring can take the form of:

-– advertising based on the behavior of a person,
+– advertising, based on the person’s behavior,

 – monitoring geo-location for marketing purposes,

-– Personalized diet and health analytics services online
+– Personalized diet and health analytics online services,

 – Market surveys and other behavioral studies based on individual profiles,

-The European Data Protection Board also cites an example where a retailer, or a processor with establishment outside the European Union, is processing personal data of data subjects who are in the EU in order to monitor their behavior within the Union.
+The European Data Protection Board also cites an example where a retailer, or a processor with an establishment outside the European Union, is processing personal data of data subjects who are in the EU in order to monitor their behavior within the Union.